nirenjan/libx52/kernel_module/README.md

 # Building

-This directory is deliberately not integrated with the top level Autotools based build framework.
+This directory is deliberately not integrated with the top-level Meson build.

 Install the Linux headers for the currently running kernel.
 On Ubuntu, this can be done by running `sudo apt-get install -y linux-headers-$(uname -r)`.